 - 1 fresh thyme sprig

 - 1 can (14 1/2 oz./455 g) diced tomatoes

 - 1 1/2 tsp. sugar

 Slit each sausage diagonally several times on each side.
-In a fry pan over medium heat, warm 1 Tbs. of the olive oil.
-Add the sausages and cook, turning once, until browned on the outside and cooked through, about 10 minutes total.
-Transfer to a cutting board.
+In a large fry pan over medium heat, warm 1 Tbs. of the olive oil.
+Add the sausages and cook, turning once, until browned on the outside and cooked through, about 10 minutes.
+Transfer to a plate.

-Cut the sausages crosswise into bite-size pieces.
-Butter a 3-quart ovenproof pan or gratin dish and distribute the sausages evenly in the pan.
-Spoon the bean mixture over the sausages, removing and discarding the thyme sprig.
-Spread the bread crumbs evenly on top and drizzle with the melted butter.
+Butter a 3-qt (3-l) baking dish and distribute the sausages evenly in the dish.
+Spoon the bean mixture over the sausages.
+If desired, spread the bread crumbs on top and drizzle with the melted butter.
 Bake until the beans are bubbly and the crumb topping is golden brown, about 20 minutes.
-Transfer to a wire rack and let cool slightly, then serve.
+Let cool slightly before serving.
 Serves 4 to 6.